GregWickham/Reanimator/technical.md

     .AddField("Name", new StringField(36), new Point(17, 0))
     .AddField("Balance", new DecimalField(13), new Point(66, 0));
 ```
 ... describes the fields on this screen from which we want to scrape data.
 In this case the fields of interest are the ones containing the customer number, the customer name, and the customer's account balance.
-The above description specifies where those fields can be found on the screen, the size of those fields, and what type of data will be found in those fields.
+The above description specifies:
+* where those fields can be found on the screen;
+* the size of those fields; and
+* what type of data will be found in those fields.

 This part of the static model:
 ```